 In most cases, students graduate from VET faster than from university; many VET qualifications can take from six months to two years full-time to complete, whereas it takes three years at a minimum to complete a degree.
 This means you can enter the workforce more quickly and start earning.

 There is a diverse range of courses on offer through VET.
 In particular, there is a focus on progressive, fast-growing industries to improve students’ employability.
-Students are able to study everything from healthcare and information technology, to tourism and hospitality.
-For example, some of the most popular TAFE NSW courses include accounting and bookkeeping, beauty therapy, and community services.
+Students are able to study everything from healthcare and information technology, to tourism and hospitality, to accounting and bookkeeping.

 You can also tailor your course to very specific skills.
 For example, students can study live production and technical services (i.e. working behind the scenes in theatre, film or TV), fashion design, or animation.